6.2 Selecting and Transferring

 - Discuss and sign the digital rights document: Digital Rights Agreement

 - We will provide you with a link to a dedicated folder for your materials.
 You can upload your materials to this folder.
 We will run a virus scan on these materials and then move them to the first stage of archiving.
-(We place every single item in its own individual folder and give the folder the same name as the file minus the file extension.)

 At all points of the transfer process, you will have access to your folder and metadata records.
 You will also be provided a copy of all your digital files and metadata in a format that you request.